utsukushiihime/macon-trouble/README.md

 * If the player selects the attack button, damage dealt to enemy is displayed in the dialogue box, then the player character’s turn ends.
 * Then the enemy attacks a random party member.
 * A dialogue box pops up with a message displaying the damage dealt and to whom.
-* The player now has the option to attack or heal with the companion character if the companion character is a healer.
+ * Stretch Goal =>  The player now has the option to attack or heal with the companion character if the companion character is a healer.
 The character can only attack if non-healer.
 The information is displayed in the dialogue box.
 ---
 * The gameplay loop repeats until 3 encounters have been cleared.
 * After 3 encounters have been cleared, the boss appears.